oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     Hello from Spring Boot
     ```

     Great, it works!
 Notice it returned HTTP Status Code 200 (OK) and some HTTP Headers along with the body which contained your message.
 Later we will see how to return JSON and to set the status code appropriately.

 ## Task 3: Prepare objects in the Oracle Database

+1. Get the the database user `ADMIN` password

+  The ADMIN password can be retrieved from a k8s secret using this command.
+Replace the **DBNAME** with the name of your database.
+Save the password as it will be needed in later steps.

+    ```shell
+    $ <copy>kubectl -n application get secret DBNAME-db-secrets -o jsonpath='{.data.db\.password}' | base64 -d</copy>
+    ```

+  If you don't know the name of the database, execute the following command and look for the line **DBNAME-db-secrets**.

+    ```shell
+    $ <copy>kubectl -n application get secrets</copy>
+    ```

 1. Start SQLcl and load the Wallet

   The Accounts service is going to have two main objects - an `account` and a `journal`.
 Here are the necessary steps to create the objects in the database

   If you installed SQLcl as recommended, you can connect to your database using this SQLcl (or use the SQLcl session created during Lab two, Setup).
 Start SQLcl in a new terminal window.

     ```shell
     $ <copy>sql /nolog</copy>